ismajl-ramadani/AVLTree/README.md

 useAVL.cpp is a source code where AVLTree and BSTTree are used, tested and compared.
 When AVL is compared to BST, there's no big differences in search, when elements are inserted in random order.
-But, when elements are added linearly, you even aren't able to insert more than 60k(4k in visual c++) elements in BST, because it causes stack overflow.

 ###### How to use